Gavin Buckley: Politics

 His administration has undertaken numerous infrastructure projects, including HUD's Choice Neighborhood Initiative (CNI), a partnership with the Housing Authority of the City of Annapolis to revitalize distressed public housing properties at Eastport Terrace and Harbour House.
 In 2021, the City received upgraded financial ratings from all three ratings agencies, which Moody's said "reflects the city's sizable, diverse, and growing tax base with institutional presence, above-average demographic profile, manageable debt burden, and elevated pension burden."

-Buckley was in office during the Capital Gazette shooting on 28 June 2018, in which five people were killed at a local newspaper's office.
-In the aftermath, Buckley requested a federal proclamation allowing flags to be flown at half-mast; he told the press on 2 July that the administration of President Donald Trump—who had repeatedly described press members as "enemies of the people"— had denied the request.
+Buckley was in office during the Capital Gazette shooting on June 28, 2018, in which five people were killed at a local newspaper's office.
+In the aftermath, Buckley requested a federal proclamation allowing flags to be flown at half-mast; he told the press on July 2, that the administration of President Donald Trump—who had repeatedly described press members as "enemies of the people"— had denied the request.
 Trump's press secretary, Sarah Huckabee Sanders, called Buckley later that day; on the following day, the White House issued the requested proclamation, saying Trump had ordered it as soon as he learned of Buckley's petition.
 In the wake of the shooting, Buckley called for stronger gun control, blaming the National Rifle Association of America for opposing legislation restricting gun sales to certain people with mental illnesses, such as the accused Capital Gazette shooter, and suggested looking into gun buyback programs such as those enacted in Australia.

 Buckley was reelected in November 2021 with 71 percent of the vote, one of the largest vote margins in City municipal elections in more than 70 years.
+He remained in office until December 1, 2025.

+On February 11, 2026, Buckley registered as a candidate for the Anne Arundel County Council.

 Personal life

 In 1996, Buckley underwent surgery for intestinal cancer at 33.
-A year later, he married Annapolis native Julie Williams and together they have two sons: Dash, an avid runner, and Miles, a two time survivor of pancreatic cancer.
+A year later, he married Annapolis native Julie Williams and together they have a son, Dash and a daughter, Millie.